Use of Topical Finasteride for Hair Loss - Guide

 Topical Finasteride vs Oral Finasteride: Effectiveness

-Oral Finasteride – outperforming Topical Finasteride slightly in the long run
+Oral Finasteride – outperforming Topical Finasteride slightly in the long run because of cumulative effects

 “The terminal hairs in finasteride gel group were always more than the finasteride tablet group, until third month of therapy.
 However, they were similar in both groups during the fourth month of treatment.
 At 5th and 6th months, the terminal hair counts were more in the group who were receiving tablets, thus explaining the efficacy of the tablet during therapeutic period.”

 The efficacious concentration of Topical Finasteride is much lower than 0.25%